BrightIon/feedback-and-locking/README.md

 ## Tuning procedures
 There are various schemes, including trial-and-error and beer-enabled-tinkering.
-For a deterministic approach to getting a decent configuration, consider the ZN method:
+For a deterministic approach to getting a decent configuration, consider the ZN (Ziegler-Nicholls) method:

 ![image](https://github.com/user-attachments/assets/feddb9fc-5a2f-4072-978c-aab9abb6fef6)

 You begin by turning all 3 terms to zero and then upping *Kp* to a critical level where obvious ongoing oscillations occur.
 This is *Ku*, and the period of the oscillations is *Tu*.
 Now choose either PI or PID mode and set the gains according to the table.
 If you go for P only mode, you normally find an eternal 'droop' where the value never quite reaches setpoint but is stable.
+Some (well behaved) systems will react nicely to ZN tuned values, others not so much.

 ## Testing/verifying parameter stability and impulse response
+Now, go back to the simulator and explore a little more.
+You can attempt to replicate various plots on the wiki page if you feel like it.
+A perfectly tuned controller will quickly react to a large setpoint change with minimal overshoot and oscillation, and not be overly sensitive to noisy measurement.

 ### Example 1: a course laser wavelength lock